lanunezofx/MoneyCalculator/README.md

 # MoneyCalculator
 Count your money on hand without doing the computation.
 Let me handle that.
 A small project made with HTML, CSS, Bootstrap, and Javascript.
+Funny thing was, it started as a python program with just a few lines.
+I have a bunch of bank notes on hand that needs to be brought to the bank.
+I don't want to compute how much in total it was.
+Now I have a python program, a webpage that calculates how much money you have (may or may not be on-hand), and a new small project.